-Select Master Clear (Figure 10) to clear the History, Alarm and Event Log screens after the system has been installed and is functioning properly.
+Select Master Clear (see Figure 10 on page 22) to clear the History, Alarm and Event Log screens after the system has been installed and is functioning properly.
 This removes miscellaneous data acquired during the startup session and ensures that you have meaningful data thereafter.